 Senior Staff Writer for SAFE Worldwide

 While that devastating fate is possible, it is also preventable.
 Some scientists encourage focusing conservation efforts where the projected extinction debt is highest.
 Others suggest doubling down on Brazil’s Forest Code.
 The law passed in 1965 with intentions of preserving native plant growth and restoration but has been weakly enforced.
 There was, however, a decrease in Amazonian deforestation for several years until a recent spike in 2019.
 We need to encourage the Brazilian government, citizens, and ourselves as global consumers of goods produced in the Amazon to follow the Forest Code, restore Brazil’s natural habitat, and bring down deforestation rates.
-While forest restoration and regeneration won’t cause immediate species recovery, prioritizing forests just might allow us to reverse some of our debt and ensure the Amazon retains its rich biodiversity.
+While forest restoration and regeneration won’t cause immediate species recovery, prioritizing forests just might allow us to reverse some of our debt and ensure the Amazon remains rich in biodiversity.

 Want to learn more about threats to the Amazon?
 Read our article on the beef industry’s impact on the rainforest.